nitzanparnafes/useconf/README.md

 # useconf

-###Easily edit and update USE flags for individual packages in gentoo
+###Easily edit and update USE flags for individual packages in Gentoo
 ====

 ### How to install